Surprise! Smith-Schuster sticking with Steelers in 2021

 PITTSBURGH (AP) — JuJu Smith-Schuster is keeping it “lit” with the Pittsburgh Steelers.

-The free-agent wide receiver surprisingly opted to return to the Steelers on Friday just days after strongly hinting that his departure on the open market was imminent.
+The free-agent wide receiver surprisingly opted to return to the Steelers on Friday on a one-year deal just days after strongly hinting that his departure on the open market was imminent.

 “Can’t say it enough, I love you Pittsburgh,” Smith-Schuster posted on Twitter.
 “Came in here a young 20 year old and you guys embraced me from the moment I got here.
 So much love.
 Had my back thru everything, all the struggles and success.
 So hard to leave.
 See you this Fall in Heinz.”